zxhycxq/reactjs-zh/Docs/conditional-rendering.md

 [在CodePen上试验.](https://codepen.io/gaearon/pen/QKzAgB?editors=0010)

-While declaring a variable and using an `if` statement is a fine way to conditionally render a component, sometimes you might want to use a shorter syntax.
+While declaring a variable and using an `if` 元素 is a fine way to conditionally render a component, sometimes you might want to use a shorter syntax.
 There are a few ways to inline conditions in JSX, explained below.

 ### Inline If with Logical && Operator